Thai Sojourn: Vipassana Part 2

 The main meditation hall in Prachinburi.

-I learned much more about Buddhism during this journey and I loved how pragmatic the teachings were – there’s always this insistence that you not take their word for anything just because, that you should always experience things for yourself to see if it works for you.
+I learned much more about Buddhism during this journey and I loved how pragmatic the teachings were – there’s always this insistence that you do not take their word for anything just because, that you should always experience things for yourself to see if it works for you.

 If you just slow down and take the time to observe, it’s easy to see what an animal the untamed mind can be.
 In the span of a minute, it spawns an immense number of thoughts, without even finishing one it can start another unrelated thought.
 Without being aware, our consciousness just gets strung along.